 A lawyer once asked Jesus which was the great Commandment in the law.
-(Matthew 22:35-40) Was the response from Jesus two new laws to replace the ten that God personally wrote in stone or were they intended to abolish just the one that so many seem to think is a burden or legalism?
+(Matthew 22:35-40) Was the response from Jesus two new laws to replace the ten that God personally wrote in stone or abolish just one that so many seem to think is a burden or legalism?

 This lawyer was a Pharisee by sect and when it came to their observance of the law, the Pharisees were an extremely proud and meticulous people that made sure they avoided the possibility of violating even one of the Commandments.
 They not only knew the Decalogue but they also knew all the laws in the Pentateuch which was a total of 613 by traditional count.
 The Pharisees however had lost sight of what was really important which was loving God with all their heart, soul and mind.
 Without that love for God, the external observance of the Commandments becomes worthless, empty and legalism.

 Some Christians try to do the right thing because they think God will punish them if they don't.
 While the Word does say God chastens every child he loves, (Hebrews 12:5-7) this is the wrong motive for obeying our Heavenly Father.
 This is the type of obedience a slave gives.